 The truth is that unless you view a roof over your head and a safe place to sleep as a waste of money, then paying rent is not a waste at all.

 If you have your mind made up and are ready to buy a home, there are some essential factors that you should consider before going house hunting.

 Does Buying A House Make Sense For Me?

-If you are planning to purchase a home with a spouse, significant other, or friend you need to be sure about the relationship.
-People and relationships change over time and you can’t predict the future, but if you aren’t confident about the relationship, then now is probably not the best time to buy a home with that person.
-The cost of buying and selling a home after a few years will likely end up costing you more than if you had rented.
+If you are planning to purchase a home with a spouse, significant other, or friend, you need to be sure about the relationship.
+People and relationships change over time, and you can't predict the future, but if you aren't confident about the relationship, then now is probably not the best time to buy a home with that person.
+The cost of buying and selling a house after a few years will likely end up costing you more than if you had rented.

-Alternatively, if you and your partner are hoping to very quickly expand your family, then jumping into that 1 bedroom house probably isn’t the right move.
+Alternatively, if you and your partner are hoping to very quickly expand your family, then jumping into that one-bedroom house isn't the right move.

-Before buying you also want to be as sure as possible that you like the neighborhood, city, school district, etc. If you know there’s no way you’d want to be in a specific place long-term, then it doesn’t make sense to buy a home even if you think you’re getting a killer deal, unless your plan is to rent it out to others eventually.
+Before buying, you also want to be as sure as possible that you like the neighborhood, city, school district, etc. If you know there's no way you'd want to be in a specific place long-term, then it doesn't make sense to buy a home even if you think you're getting a killer deal unless you plan to rent it out to others eventually.

 Are you currently working at a job you enjoy or industry you love and plan to be there for the foreseeable future?

 If switching careers or going back to school is on the horizon, it's probably also not a good time to be looking to buy a home, unless you have a very secure plan for making your mortgage payments.
 You don't want to go through a stretch where you won't be able to make your mortgage payments once your emergency fund runs out.
 If you think paying rent is a waste (it's not), then imagine the feeling of making years of mortgage payments and having your house taken away.